Program of Protection and Advocacy of Individual Rights (84.240)

 Application Procedure

-Any application for a grant must contain assurances that the eligible protection and advocacy system will: 1) Have in effect a system to protect and advocate for, the rights of eligible individuals with disabilities; 2) have the same general authorities as outlined in Part C of the DDA Act; 3) have the authority to pursue legal, administrative, and other appropriate remedies to ensure the protection of the rights of individuals with disabilities; 4) provide information and referral services to individuals with disabilities in the State; 5) develop a priorities and objectives statement each year; 6) seek public comment about their proposed priorities and objectives statement; 7) establish a grievance procedure for clients and prospective clients of the eligible protection and advocacy system; 8) use the funds available for this program to supplement nonfederal funds that would otherwise be available for this purpose; and 9) utilize, to the maximum extent possible, mediation and other alternative dispute resolution procedures before resorting to formal administrative or legal remedies.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Any application for a grant must contain assurances that the eligible protection and advocacy system will: (1) have in effect a system to protect and advocate for the rights of eligible individuals with disabilities; (2) have the same general authorities as outlined in Part C of the DDA; (3) have the authority to pursue legal, administrative, and other appropriate remedies to ensure the protection of the rights of individuals with disabilities; (4) provide information and referral services to individuals with disabilities in the State; (5) develop a priorities and objectives statement each year; (6) seek public comment about their proposed priorities and objectives statement; (7) establish a grievance procedure for clients and applicants of the eligible protection and advocacy system; (8) use the funds available for this program to supplement, not supplant, nonfederal funds that would otherwise be available for this purpose; and (9) utilize, to the maximum extent possible, mediation and other alternative dispute resolution procedures before resorting to formal administrative or legal remedies.

 Award Procedure

-Once the approved applications have been received, awards are made on the basis of the relative population of each State.
+Once the applications have been approved, awards are made on the basis of the relative population of each State.
 The minimum allotment is $100,000 for States and $50,000 for Territories.

 Deadlines